b-sandrine/recipe-finder/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 ## Contact
-For questions or feedback, please contact [your-email@example.com].
+For questions or feedback, please contact [sanrdushimimana@gmail.com] or [s.dushimima2@alustudent.com].